yuvalha96/BeSafeHackathon2025/README.md

 - [Node.js](https://nodejs.org/en) (version 20.x or higher)
 - npm (version 10.x or higher)
-- MongoDB - Atlas (see the Setting Up MongoDB Atlas section for details)

 ### Clone the Repository
 To get started with this project, you need to clone the repository to your local machine.
 Follow these steps: